coslynx/Twitter-Gemini-GitHub-MVP/README.md

 GITHUB_REPO=userName/repoName # The repository where the tweets will be saved GITHUB_FOLDER=folderName # The folder where the tweets will be saved CRON_SCHEDULE=0 * * * * # The cron schedule to run the backend
-MIN_REQUIRED_TWEETS=5 # The minimum number of tweets required to run the pipeline
 ```

 ## 🏗️ Usage